 How do I apply?
 What does the application include?

 The application for residency is submitted online through the SlideRoom application portal; we no longer accept mailed applications.
 Requirements include a description of your proposed project, a letter of reference, and information about your artistic work such as education, training, and artistic achievements, as well as examples of current work.
 There is a $30 non-refundable application processing fee which is paid online by debit or credit card.

 MacDowell has three application deadlines per year: January 15th for the Summer period (June 1st – September 30th); April 15th for the Fall period (October 1st – January 31st); and September 15th for the Winter-Spring period (February 1st – May 31st).

 If I miss the application deadline may I be placed on the waiting list?

-No. Our waiting list is selected by the admissions panels.
+No. Each season, a waiting list of applicants is selected by the admissions panels.
 If you miss an application deadline, you must wait until the next deadline to apply.

 How do I know if MacDowell has received my submitted application?

 You will receive a confirmation e-mail from SlideRoom once you hit the submit button on the payment page of the application.
 If you do not reach the payment page, you have not completed the application.
 If you are uncertain of which steps are incomplete, please call the admissions department for assistance.
 MacDowell will send a follow-up confirmation e-mail once your application has been processed.
 This may take several weeks following the deadline.